awsdocs/amazon-s3-developer-guide/doc_source/creating-access-points.md

 **Note**
 The `"Resource"` declaration in this example uses an Amazon Resource Name \(ARN\) to specify the access point\.
 For more information about access point ARNs, see [Using access points](using-access-points.md)\.

-For more information about VPC endpoint policies, see [Using Endpoint Policies for Amazon S3](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-endpoints-s3.html#vpc-endpoints-policies-s3) in the *Amazon Virtual Private Cloud User Guide*\.
+For more information about VPC endpoint policies, see [Using Endpoint Policies for Amazon S3](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-endpoints-s3.html#vpc-endpoints-policies-s3) in the *virtual private cloud \(VPC\) User Guide*\.

 ## Managing public access to access points<a name="access-points-bpa-settings"></a>